 People don't leave bad jobs, they leave bad managers.
 And at the end of the day, we all just want our hard work to be both seen and valued.
-So as an HR leader, it's crucial to inspire and direct your leadership team around how to create appreciation moments that authentically support your culture, as well as the personalized needs of your employees.
-That’s why we partnered with our friends at 15Five to host a webinar about the power of authentic appreciation.
+So as an HR leader, it's crucial to inspire and direct your leadership team around how to create employee appreciation moments that authentically support your culture, as well as the personalized needs of your workers.
+That’s why we partnered with our friends at 15Five to host a webinar about the power of authentic employee appreciation.
 Our panelists included:

 - Kevin Yip, Co-Founder and COO at Blueboard

 - Shane Metcalf, Co-Founder and Chief Culture Officer at 15Five

 - Susan Fierro, Vice President of People and Culture at Evisions

 - Trace Downey, Compliance and People Ops at Jane

 Check out the full video and recap below.
 For more great HR webinars, stay in touch via our Resources page.